otvam/pypeec/docs/tutorial.md

 The **PyPEEC** package contains the following tools (`pypeec` package)::
 * **mesher** (`pypeec.mesher` module)
-  * Create the voxel structure (from STL or PNG files)
+  * Create the voxel structure
   * Import the geometry from voxel files
   * Import the geometry from STL files
-  * Create the geometry with stacked 2D PNG files
+  * Create the geometry with stacked PNG files
   * Draw the geometry with stacked 2D vector shapes
   * Assign different domain names to the voxels
   * Resampling (refine) the voxel structure